- Probiotics occur naturally in certain foods, as well as in supplement form

 But, should kids take probiotics too?
 The few studies into the use of probiotics in kids show mixed results so it can be difficult to know.
 And there are also a few caveats on who can and can’t take probiotics safely.

 Should kids take probiotics?
-Research shows that giving probiotics to healthy children isn’t likely to cause any harm.
-However, children who were born prematurely or who are immunocompromised may be at risk of complications if they take probiotics.
+Research shows that giving probiotics to healthy children is safe, and could even be beneficial in helping fight skin allergies.
+However, children who were born prematurely or who are immunocompromised may be at risk.

 When it comes to the health of our little ones, we want to get it right.
 And that means helping you have a good understanding before making a decision on this less-than-straightforward choice.
 So, in this blog, we’re going to really break down the question of should kids take probiotics and look at: